 Backdrops can add great dimension to a model railroad.
-They fill in the background when taking pictures of your models and add realism to the scene.
+They fill in the background when taking pictures of your model and add realism to the scene.
 Take the time to finish the walls behind your layout.
-Corners of the room should be rounded at a 12″ to 18″ radius.
-I used masonite sheets on the wall and am disappointed with the joints.
-Excellent results can be achieved using picture-matting material.
-Smooth the edges where they join the walls with plaster joint filling compound.
+Corners of the room should be rounded to between 12″ and 18″ radius.
+I used masonite sheets on the walls and I am very disappointed in the results.
+The joints are a constant problem with expansion and contraction due to changing humidity from summer to winter.
+A better solution is to use large sheets of styrene cut to fit the corner.
+Glue them in place and use drywall mud to smooth in the edges.
+As an alternative, you can use illustration board from your local stationary store.
 Keep in mind that we are only using paint on the walls.
-If you move your layout, it is a simple job to paint the walls back the way they were before the layout was started.
+If you move to another home, it is a simple job to paint the walls back to the way they were before the layout was started.

 Paint the walls with a sky blue latex paint.
 If you wish, blend the blue with white as you approach the horizon.
 Any uneven paint mix will look like wispy clouds when it all dries.
 Clouds should now be applied if desired.
 The dry paint roller technique can be used to “dry brush” the image to the backdrop.
 Another method is to cut a random edge on a piece of card stock, hold it above the top edge of the desired cloud location close to the wall and spray flat white paint from 8-12″away.
 Highlight the lower edges of the clouds with grey to give them dimension.